Braasileiro/MDRPC/README.md

 # Known Issues
 * Sometimes the current player's level doesn't match the showed in-game.
-* The level of hidden songs appears incorrectly.
+* The level of Touhou hidden songs appears incorrectly.
+For the other songs, it's fixed on 0.0.8 version and above thanks to [@lxymahatma](https://github.com/lxymahatma).

-Both problems I believe are due to using a JSON which is not always up to date apparently.
-I'm looking for a way to get this directly from some game object at runtime.

 # Thanks
 This mod is based on the [DiscordPlus](https://github.com/mo10/DiscordPlus).